 One major advantage of the new framework is that ILPs may be formed as an umbrella structure, i.e. with multiple segregated liability compartments (sub-funds).
 This will allow managers to accommodate different strategies and investor types within one overall architecture, while still preserving segregation of liability.

-The Act also provides a list of activities which limited partners can perform – such as serving on an advisory committee of the ILP – without losing limited liability status.
-Normally, taking part in the management of a limited partnership would risk losing this.
+The Act also provides a list of activities which limited partners can perform – such as serving on an advisory committee of the ILP – without losing limited-liability status.
+Normally, taking part in the management of a limited partnership would risk losing this classification.

 Furthermore, institutional ILPs –“qualifying investor alternative investment funds” – may use a fast-track approval procedure taking 24 hours.

-And ILPs can migrate into Ireland from other jurisdictions bringing their track record with them, while their own rules in the previous jurisdiction will continue to apply.
+And ILPs can migrate into Ireland from other jurisdictions, taking their track record with them, while their own rules in the previous jurisdiction will continue to apply.

 Meanwhile, Ireland has now established itself as a funds hub, offering a range of services supporting funds domiciled in the country but investing in other asset classes and via other forms – for instance, exchange-traded funds.